wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 information about the coherence state, i.e., `owned` boolean flag to indicate whether the tag is owned by the current cache, and `shared` flag to indicate whether the block is shared by upper level caches.
 Replacement decisions can hence prioritize certain lines over the others based on their detailed coherence status.

+#### Replacement Algorithm

+All replacement algorithms inherit from the base class, `class ReplacementPolicy`, which itself is derived from `class SubComponent`, and therefore must be instanciated into the slot of its containing component in the Python configuration file.
+The class is pure abstract, and only serves the purposes of specifying the exposed interface of the replacement
+algorithm: `update()`, `replaced()`, `getBestCandidate()`, and `findBestCandidate()`.
+As we have seen above, the cache tag array calls these methods to implement block replacement and invalidation.